vectorgraphics/Okular-v3d-Plugins/README.md

 ## TODO
 * Add passing files to test scripts
-* Make the mostly minimal list of packages truely minimal, and add minimal lists for other distros
 * Look into making the pageview location function more consistent, possibly with some kind of check, and or dynamicly writing to file info about the correct one once found
 * Optimise rendering code to be more performant
 * Make an install script that detects what version of Okular the user has installed and installs the correct version.
 * True vector based renderer
-* Panning and Shifting models
 * Make the index and vertex buffers once, than cache them, currently they are recreated every time we render
 * Documentation
 * Presentation Mode dosent work at all